Integrated Deepwater System Program: Multi-Mission Cutter Helicopter

-Small Unmanned Aerial Systems
+Small Unmanned Aircraft Systems

-The United States Coast Guard is currently in the acquisition phase of their sUAS program.
+The United States Coast Guard is currently in the acquisition phase of their sUAS (small unmanned aircraft system) program.
 The Boeing Insitu ScanEagle has been selected by the Coast Guard to fulfill the cutter based sUAS role.
 Currently they are in the process of initial operating testing of sUAS capability on National Security Cutters.
 A request is expected to be released by the Coast Guard in early fiscal year 2018 for sUAS capability for NSCs with a contract award for the retrofit of sUAS capability on the USCGC Stratton and one other NSC later in the fiscal year.

 The USCGC Stratton had sUAS deployed on it throughout 2017 assisting with drug interdiction missions.
 In total the sUAS was used in 9 out of 11 drug seizures which seized over 50,550 pounds of cocaine worth approximately $679.3 million.

 The Coast Guard expects to have sUAS capability across all of the National Security Cutter fleet along with the Offshore Patrol Cutter fleet.
-The cutter-based sUAS systems are excepted to be operated by AVDETs of 3 officers and 4 enlisted personnel once fully operational.
+The cutter-based sUAS systems are excepted to be operated by AVDETs (aviation detachments) of three officers and four enlisted personnel once fully operational.
 Officers will serve as pilots, however it is unclear as to whether or not they will be trained as manned aircraft aviators or if a new officer qualification will be created for officers or if it will become a maritime-rating for cuttermen.
 Enlisted personnel are to serve in launch and recovery roles as provide needed maintenance to the sUAS.